Our Story

 The Shack Restaurant in 1996

 “The first five years of owning The Shack Restaurant left many sleepless nights, several periods of uncertainty, and almost financial ruin.
 It was an endless circle of self-doubt and tremendous fear.
-At the worst point, it would have been easier to walk away and I considered that path on more occasions than I care to remember.
-It was not the first restaurant I had owned but it certainly seemed to be the hardest with the most problems and difficulties.
-All the others seemed like a walk in the park by comparison and it tested me, greatly.
-As I invested more and more time, resources, and money into, what seemed an endless money pit, the journey to success was not the smooth road I had hoped it would be.” says the owner of The Shack Restaurant.
+At the worst point, it would have been easier to walk away, and I considered that path on more occasions than I care to remember.
+It was not the first restaurant I had owned, but it seemed to be the hardest with the most problems and difficulties.
+All the others seemed like a walk in the park by comparison, and it tested me greatly.
+As I invested more and more time, resources, and money into, what seemed an endless money pit, the journey to success was not the smooth road I had hoped it would be..

 The Shack Restaurant – Today

-Now some 25 years later, the restaurant seats 55 guests and caters to 1500 diners almost every week.
+Almost 30 years later, the restaurant seats 55 guests and caters to 1600 diners almost weekly.
 The Shack Restaurant offers a modern twist on something that is quintessentially Irish.
 It sits in the heart of the bustling Temple Bar area.
 Which has a well-deserved reputation as the cultural heart of Dublin.
 Covering just a few blocks on the south bank of the River Liffey.
 The area comprises the best that the Irish capital offers.
-From top-class restaurants, lively bars to theatres.
+From top-class restaurants, and lively bars to theatres.
 As well as world-renowned art galleries and with its cobbled alleyways, quirky boutiques, and street performers, the atmosphere is homely and nostalgic.
-The Shack Restaurants menu is expansive, wholesome, and nourishing, while its roots are still firmly embedded in its Irish heritage.
-Some of the dishes are old favorites with a twist, while others are our own delicious creations.
+The Shack Restaurants’ menu is expansive, wholesome, and nourishing, while its roots are still firmly embedded in its Irish heritage.
+Some of the dishes are old favourites with a twist, while others are our own delicious creations.

 The Team.

-The service team is headed by Restaurant Manager.
-Uta Nilas joined The Shack crew in 2000 and such is her love for “Ireland” she became an Irish citizen in 2014.
-She is joined by John Remus Coteanu who joined the team in 2006.
-They are joined by a tremendous team that provides a traditional Irish welcome and excellent service to our guests.
+The team is headed by Operations Director Uta Nilas, an amazing, talented lady who joined The Shack crew in 2000, and such is her love for “Ireland” She became an Irish citizen in 2014.
+She is joined by a tremendous team that provides a traditional Irish welcome and excellent food and service to our guests.

-Since opening in 1996, The Shack Restaurant, the traditional Irish Restaurant in Temple Bar has attracted over a million visitors hailing from countries, all over the globe.
+Since opening in 1996, The Shack Restaurant, the traditional Irish Restaurant in Temple Bar, has attracted over two million visitors from countries all over the globe.

 COVID19

-In March 2020, The Shack Restaurant was closed as the Irish Government implemented lockdowns across the country.
+In March 2020, The Shack Restaurant was closed as the Irish Government implemented lockdowns nationwide.
 The Hospitality sector was decimated by the pandemic, leaving hundreds of Restaurants on the cliff edge of uncertainty.
-It would not be till 18 months later that the Hospitality sector was allowed to reopen on the 26th July 2021, albeit with the most bizarre restrictions and new laws, one of those bizarre laws is a COVID PASS.
+It would not be till 18 months later that the Hospitality sector was allowed to reopen on the 26th of July 2021, albeit with the most bizarre restrictions and new laws.
+One of those bizarre laws was a COVID PASS.
 The Shack Restaurant did not reopen until the 16th of September to allow time to observe the outfall of the new laws.
 Again the Hospitality sector was hit hard with closure on the 15th of December and allowed to reopen in January 2022 with an 8 pm curfew.
-It was not until the middle of February that. this was lifted and like a Miracle of the Gods, at the end of February, ALL restrictions were lifted.
+It was not until the middle of February of 2022 that this restriction was lifted, and like a Miracle of the Gods, ALL restrictions were lifted at the end of February.